 - Sites for Parents, Caregivers, Teachers & Others of the Great Web Sites for Kids

-- Senior Sites on the Web (Sites for Seniors) - Library Services to an Aging Population - List of links compiled in 2008 by members of the Library Services to an Aging Population Committee of the Reference Services Section (RSS) of the Reference and User Services Association (RUSA, a division of ALA), in the following categories: Organizations; Health Resources; Elder Law/Elder Abuse; Estate/Retirement Planning; Magazines; Searchable Sites/Directories; Of General Interest to Seniors.
+- Senior Sites on the Web (Sites for Seniors) - Library Services to an Aging Population - List of links compiled by members of the Library Services to an Aging Population Committee of the Reference Services Section (RSS) of the Reference and User Services Association (RUSA, a division of ALA), in the following categories: Organizations; Health Resources; Elder Law/Elder Abuse; Estate/Retirement Planning; Magazines; Searchable Sites/Directories; Of General Interest to Seniors.

-- AASL (American Association of School Librarians, a division of ALA) Best Apps for Teaching & Learning - The Best Apps for Teaching and Learning is a new recognition honoring apps of exceptional value to inquiry-based teaching and learning as embodied in the American Association of School Librarians' Standards for the 21st-Century Learner.
+- Best Apps for Teaching & Learning.
+AASL (American Association of School Librarians, a division of ALA).
+The Best Apps for Teaching and Learning is a new recognition honoring apps of exceptional value to inquiry-based teaching and learning as embodied in the AASL's Standards for the 21st-Century Learner.

 - College Library Web Site of the Month chosen approximately every month by the College Libraries Section of ALA's Association of College and Research Libraries (ACRL, a division of ALA).

 - Internet & Technology.
 Association for Library Service to Children (ALSC, a division of ALA).
 Resources about children and the Internet, educational technology.

 - Libraries and the Internet Toolkit: Tips and Guidance for Managing and Communicating about the Internet.
 ALA's Office for Intellectual Freedom (OIF).

 - Library Reference, Research, and Resources: Tools for the Librarian and ALA Library Fact Sheet 29 - Links to Library Web Resources from the ALA Library